jeffreywu2025/oop/src/unit_3/coding_exercise.md

-Coding exercise task (Factory Method Pattern – Car Manufacturing System)
+Unit 3 Coding exercise task (Factory Method Pattern – Car Manufacturing System)

 I am designing a system for a car manufacturing company that produces different types of cars (Sedan, SUV, Hatchback).
 The goal is to create a